Art Partners / Community Outreach

-Connecticut public schools have the largest achievement gap in the United States.
-To help close this gap our Teaching Artists collaborate with classroom teachers to provide arts-integrated classes, merging art with literacy skills, history, geography, math or science.
+Connecticut public schools have the largest achievement gap in the country.
+To help close this gap our Teaching Artists work with classroom teachers to provide classes that merge art with literacy skills, history, geography, math or science.

-The Gates Foundation 2010 study of 21st C. needed skills, found that the most important ones evaluated in new hires are the ability and willingness to learn new skills, critical thinking and problem solving.
+The Gates Foundation study of skills needed in the 21st C. found that the most important attributes evaluated in new hires are the ability and willingness to learn new skills, critical thinking and problem solving.
 The next most important are collaboration and teamwork, interpersonal communication and the ability to analyze and synthesize information.

 A few examples of our creative work include:

-- An annual 20-foot thematic mural, researched, designed and executed by the entire 5th grade at Silvermine Elementary school each year as a parting gift to their school
+- An annual 20-foot thematic mural, researched, designed and executed by the entire 5th grade at Silvermine Elementary each year as a parting gift to their school.

 We have many more requests than we can fulfill without additional funding.
-Please consider a gift so that we may continue providing free and subsidized classes for under-resourced local communities.
+Please consider a gift to help us provide free and subsidized classes for under-resourced local communities.